Brandonmorsework/FinancialTracker/README.md

 ### Running the Application in IntelliJ

-Follow these steps to get your application running within IntelliJ IDEA:
+Follow these steps to get your Financial Tracker Application running within IntelliJ IDEA:

 1. Open IntelliJ IDEA.
 2. Select "Open" and navigate to the directory where you cloned or downloaded the project.